Urigo/awesome-meteor/README.md

 * [aldeed:collection2](https://github.com/aldeed/meteor-collection2/) - Automatic validation of insert and update operations on the client and server.
 * [dburles:collection-helpers](https://github.com/dburles/meteor-collection-helpers/) – Transform your collections with helpers that you define.
 * [matb33:collection-hooks](https://github.com/matb33/meteor-collection-hooks/) - Extends Mongo.Collection with before/after hooks for insert/update/remove/find/findOne.
+* [reywood:publish-composite](https://github.com/englue/meteor-publish-composite) - publish a set of related documents from various collections using a reactive join

 ## REST